warriorWorld/About-me/README.md

 ##### Technical detail(if you are not interested, just ignore this part)
 ###### SDK Part
-I developed an SDK for this app to use(we have other applications that use the SDK that I developed), The SDK can deal with users' sound by using VAD(aka, Voice activity detection) technology to detect the active part of the sound, I denoise it, and then I call ASR(aka, Automatic Speech Recognition) interface in order to transfer the sound to text after I got the text, I send the text to our service, then our service will handle it with AI(chatGPT and my company's own AI, the service will determine use which one).
+I developed an SDK for this app to use(we have other applications that also use this SDK which was developed by me), The SDK can deal with users' sound by using VAD(aka, Voice activity detection) technology to detect the active part of the sound, I denoise it, and then I call ASR(aka, Automatic Speech Recognition) interface in order to transfer the sound to text after I got the text, I send the text to our service, then our service will handle it with AI(chatGPT and my company's own AI, the service will determine use which one).
 And finally, the service will give me a response.
 And the SDK's job is done.
-(100% of this SDK was developed by me)
+(I developed all the parts of this SDK)
 ###### App Part
-Okay, the app gets a response from the SDK and will handle the response according to specific rules, because you know, there are several special feedbacks for users, just like the images showed, This part was handled by RXJava.
-With a normal response, I just use the SDK to do TTS(aka, text to speech) for me and show the text to users(95% of this app was developed by me).
+The app gets a response from the SDK and will handle the response according to specific rules because you know, there are several special feedbacks for users, just like the images showed, I handle this part by using RXJava.
+With a normal response, I just use the SDK to do TTS(aka, text to speech) for me and show the text to users(95% of this app's parts were developed by me).

+#### Roobo AI courses
+This app is for children studying Chinese, English, art, mathematics, etc...
+You can learn more by clicking [here](http://activity.roobovip.com/#/mainEntry1).

+This app actually has about a dozen types of little games built into it.
+Teachers can group videos and little games together in a console and they can configure those games according to courses.
+For example, they can configure a puzzle game in order to teach children art and configure a rhythm game in order to teach children music.